simonpedrogonzalez/solar-explorer/project-proposal.md

 Also, astronomy data is vast and highly accessible, offering us the flexibility to choose from a wide range of attributes for our visualizations.
 This will allow us to apply different concepts we learn in our data visualization course.

 We believe there is potential to improve how this kind of information is presented.
 Typically, visualizations focus on timelines, target planets, orbit representations, written milestones and distances from Earth (images).
 While this data is useful, it often omits interesting information that could provide a more comprehensive understanding of the missions.
-For example, the phases involved in traveling to different targets, spacecraft weights and speeds, mission failures and crash landings, the investment required, debris generated, and objects used for gravity assists.
-Also, to emphasize the value of space exploration, we believe that including measurements of the missions' scientific value, such as the number of pictures captured or the scientific objectives achieved, would be highly insightful.
+For example, the phases involved in traveling to different targets, spacecraft weights and speeds, mission failures and crash landings, **the investment required**, debris generated, and objects used for gravity assists. **Also, to emphasize the value of space exploration, we believe that including measurements of the missions' scientific value, such as the number of pictures captured or the scientific objectives achieved, would be highly insightful**.

 ## Project Objectives [Simón]